MicrosoftDocs/architecture-center/docs/ai-ml/idea/orchestrate-machine-learning-azure-databricks-content.md

 This solution provides a robust MLOps process that uses Azure Databricks.
 You can replace all elements in the architecture, so you can integrate other Azure services and partner services as needed.
 This architecture and description are adapted from the e-book [The Big Book of MLOps](https://www.databricks.com/p/ebook/the-big-book-of-mlops?itm_data=home-promocard3-bigbookmlops).
 The e-book explores this architecture in more detail.

-MLOps helps to reduce the risk of failures in machine learning and AI systems and to improve the efficiency of collaboration and tooling.
+MLOps helps reduce the risk of failures in machine learning and AI systems and improves the efficiency of collaboration and tooling.
 For an introduction to MLOps and an overview of this architecture, see [Architect MLOps on the lakehouse](https://databricks.com/blog/2022/06/22/architecting-mlops-on-the-lakehouse.html).

 Use this architecture to: